mzool/reading-notes/read 2.md

 # Use **style** to write CSS code inside html file.
-# How Css Rules Cascade:
+# How CSS Rules Cascade:
 ## Take the last rule over the first, taking the more specify element and you can specify the importance of element and the CSS consider it.
 # Why use External Style Sheets?
-## you want to apply the same style for more than one page and its easier to edite.
+## you want to apply the same style for more than one page and its easier to edit.

 # Chapter 4:
 ## Links are the defining feature of the web because they allow you to move from one web page to another.
 # How to creat links?
 ## links are created by using \<a> \</a> tag, the url put in the opening tag after "href", and any thing could written between opening and closin tag.
-# Directory Structure: its good to organize your website code inside seperated folder.
+# Directory Structure: its good to organize your website code inside separated folder.
 # Relative URLs can be used when linking to pages in your website.
-# Use mailto inside "a" tag to creat an email link.
+# Use mailto inside "a" tag to create an email link.
 # Use "target" with a tag to open the link in new tab, should followed by "_blank".

 # JavaScript:
 # Chapter2:
-## Statemant: a script is a series of instructions that a computer can follow one-by-one.
+## Statement: a script is a series of instructions that a computer can follow one-by-one.
-## JavaScript is a case sensetive any change is considered.
+## JavaScript is a case sensitive any change is considered.
-## Statements are instrucions and they should start in a new line.
+## Statements are instructions and they should start in a new line.
 ## You should write comments to clarify your code.
-## Variables: a presigned values used to jobs.
+## Variables: a preassigned values used to jobs.
 # Data types:
 ## Strings: letters and other characters.
 ## Numeric: numbers.
 ## Boolean: true and false
 # RULES FOR NAMING VARIABLES :
 ## Not started with a number.
-## Don't use periode or dash in variable name.
+## Don't use period or dash in variable name.
 ## No keywords.
 ## All variables are case sensitive.
 ## If your variable made from many names use capital letter with every one.
 # Arrays are type of variable that store a list of values.
-## How to creat array? here an example:
+## How to create array? here an example:
 ## var colors;
 ## colors ['white', 'black', ' custom'];
 ## var el document.getElementByld('col ors');
 ## el . textContent = col ors[O];
 ## Every item in the array has a number that called index number, the numbering start from zero not one, if you want to access or update a value in the array you have to write the array name followed with the item index number.
-# An expression evaluates into a single value, it can assign value to a variable or use multi variables with expression to return a singl value.
+# An expression evaluates into a single value, it can assign value to a variable or use multi variables with expression to return a single value.
 ## Expressions rely on things called operators; they allow programmers to create a single value from one or more values.
-## Arithmitic operator: its mathmatical operators using with numbers.
+## Arithmetic operator: its mathematical operators using with numbers.
 ## String's operator: use + to join the strings togethers.

 # Chapter 4:
-# Decition making: many time in the script there are a two or more wat to take, which one to take is the decition making, and ther are two components to a decition: or conditional statement or a value.
+# Decision making: many time in the script there are a two or more wat to take, which one to take is the decision making, and ther are two components to a decision: or conditional statement or a value.
-## comparisom operator give a boolean value.
+## comparison operator give a boolean value.

 symbol|information
 ---|---